RivasCVA/HyperTyper/README.md

 The app is yet to be published on the Apple App Store.
 There is a key feature that needs to be implemented in order for the app to be in a production-ready state.

 # What's Left To Do?
-The app lacks a database integration to store user data on the cloud.
+The app lacks a database integration to store user data on the cloud and allow users to compare their performance with others.
 Currently, the user's data is stored within Core Data.
-This means that each user only plays in an offline manner and cannot see the statistics of others.
+This means that users can only play in an offline manner and cannot see the statistics of others.
 I will publish the app when such database is integrated.
-I will work on project at a later time to add this last key feature.
+I will work on the project at a later time to add this last key feature.